 Welcome to our curriculum

-Our curriculum has been written based on relevant and up to date research to ensure a clear logical rationale is used to create and develop the right curriculum for our pupils.
-We aim to design an effective curriculum, rich in knowledge to ensure learning develops over time and children retain information in their long-term memory.
-We want our students to experience a wide breadth of study, learning progressively, leaving Key Stage 2 with an ambitious body of knowledge which will prepare them well for their chosen careers and future lives.
+At Cotmanhay Junior School we deliver an effective curriculum based on the National Curriculum.
+Our curriculum is rich in knowledge to ensure learning develops over time and children retain information in their long-term memory.
+Our students experience a wide breadth of study, leaving Key Stage 2 with an ambitious body of knowledge that prepares them for their next phase of education.

 All children learn to write through Talk for Writing.
 This scheme enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.